Ice Apple: Uses, Benefits, Side Effects and More!

 Here’s the information in pointer format:

-Did you know that India has the highest number of Palmyra trees in the world?
-That is approximately 85.9 million trees.
+Did you know that India has the highest number of Palmyra trees in the world?3 That is approximately 85.9 million trees.
 Out of these, around 60% of the Palmyra trees are located in Tamil Nadu alone.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 The ice apple fruit contains different phytonutrients.
-These might contribute to various biological properties that may benefit human health.1 Ice apples may have the following properties:
+These might contribute to various biological properties that may benefit human health1.
+Ice apples may have the following properties:

-Based on my understanding and research, I have come across some studies that suggest Palmyra products have potential anti-arthritic properties.
+Based on my understanding and research3, I have come across some studies that suggest Palmyra products have potential anti-arthritic properties.
 This means that these products may help in reducing arthritis-related symptoms and provide relief from joint pain and inflammation.

 Dr. Rajeev Singh, BAMS

-Ice apple is a delicious fruit with a juicy fluid and sweet taste.4 The uses of ice apple are given as follows:
+Ice apple is a delicious fruit with a juicy fluid and sweet taste4.
+The uses of ice apple are given as follows:

 You should consult a physician before taking herbal supplements.
 Do not change or discontinue your ongoing medicine with any herbal or Ayurvedic preparations without consulting a physician.